vianna-research/website/pages/01_workgroups/nogueira/teaching/masterbachelortheses.md

 * **Deep learning to enhance speech and music for cochlear implant users**
 * **Neural mechanism of auditory processing investigated through electroencephalography**
+* **Mutual information as a speech intelligibility metric for computational models of cochlear implants**

 ---